airbytehq/airbyte/docs/tutorials/toy-connector.md

 def check(config):
-    # Assert required configuration was provided
-    if "api_key" not in config or "stock_ticker" not in config: log("Input config must contain the properties 'api_key' and 'stock_ticker'") sys.exit(1)
-    else:
     # Validate input configuration by attempting to get the price of the input stock ticker for the previous day
     response = _call_api(endpoint="stock/" + config["stock_ticker"] + "/previous", token=config["api_key"])
     if response.status_code == 200:
         result = {"status": "SUCCEEDED"}
     elif response.status_code == 403:
         # HTTP code 403 means authorization failed so the API key is incorrect
         result = {"status": "FAILED", "message": "API Key is incorrect."}
     else:
         # Consider any other code a "generic" failure and tell the user to make sure their config is correct.
         result = {"status": "FAILED", "message": "Input configuration is incorrect.
 Please verify the input stock ticker and API key."}

     # Format the result of the check operation according to the Airbyte Specification
     output_message = {"type": "CONNECTION_STATUS", "connectionStatus": result}
     print(json.dumps(output_message))

 def log(message):